 In 1884, Timișoara became the first city in Europe to introduce a lighting system for the entire city using electric street lamps.
 Two years earlier, the city’s contract with the Viennese company that provided the gas used for street lighting ended, and the costs spiked.
 Faced with the possibility of being left in the dark, the city decided to implement a revolutionary public lighting system, and so history was made.

-At 4,087.95 m (13,411.9 ft), when completed in 1895, the Anghel Saligny Bridge became the longest in Europe and the second-longest in the world.
+At 4,087.95m (13,411.9ft), when completed in 1895, the Anghel Saligny Bridge became the longest in Europe and the second-longest in the world.
 Stretching over the Danube River, the railway bridge, a national monument, is adorned by two statues of soldiers that were cast in bronze in Lyon.
-To prove his trust in the newly-built bridge, on inauguration day Romanian architect Anghel Saligny stood under the bridge in a boat, together with his engineers, while 15 locomotives raced across whistling at 80 kilometers per hour.
+To prove his trust in the newly-built bridge, on inauguration day Romanian architect Anghel Saligny stood under the bridge in a boat, together with his engineers, while 15 locomotives raced across whistling at 80 kilometers per hour (50 miles per hour).

 One of Bucharest’s symbols is the Arch of Triumph, which was built in 1936 to celebrate the country’s participation in WWI.
-Standing at 27 meters (88 ft), the arch was modeled on the Arc de Triomphe de l’Étoile on Paris’s Champs-Élysées.
+Standing at 27m (88ft), the arch was modelled on the Arc de Triomphe de l’Étoile on Paris’s Champs-Élysées.
 Covered in Rușchița marble, Romania’s best, it features sculptures by the finest artists of the interwar period.